 A central question thus arises: \textit{How does the correlated nature of NiPS$_3$ manifest in a single-particle probe as the angle-resolved photoelectron spectroscopy (ARPES)?} Although ARPES is often interpreted as a direct measurement of the band structure predicted by DFT (including DFT$+U$), in particular, in strongly correlated materials it probes the full one-electron removal spectrum \cite{Hüfner2013}.
 Such a spectrum has, by definition, a many-body character and can be very different from the itinerant bands obtained from DFT.
 In fact, one expects that the many-body final states of ARPES on a strongly correlated material should show some similarities with the multiplet states probed by the aforementioned two-particle probes~\cite{DAMASCELLI2001165}.
 Consequently, ARPES can reveal spectral features without a direct counterpart in mean-field theory -- an important point when assessing how reliably ARPES reflects the DFT-derived band structure of correlated materials.
 A key question for NiPS$_3$ is hence, whether ARPES uncovers additional spectral weight that encodes correlation physics inaccessible to static single-particle approaches, such as DFT.

-Previous ARPES studies on MnPS$_3$ \cite{Strasdas2023}, CoPS$_3$ \cite{VOLOSHINA2023140511} and FePS$_3$ \cite{Pestka2024} found good agreement with DFT$+U$ and no anomalous spectral features close to the Fermi level as in the case of NiPS$_3$, see Fig.~\ref{Fig. 1}(b-c).
-NiPS$_3$ instead revealed a weakly dispersive feature near the valence-band edge that is absent in DFT$+U$~\cite{Pestka2025}, see Fig.~\ref{Fig. 1}(b).
+Previous ARPES studies on MnPS$_3$ \cite{Strasdas2023}, CoPS$_3$ \cite{VOLOSHINA2023140511} and FePS$_3$ \cite{Pestka2024} found good agreement with DFT$+U$ and no anomalous spectral features close to the Fermi level (Fig.~\ref{Fig. 1}(b)-(c)).
+NiPS$_3$ instead revealed a weakly dispersive feature near the valence-band edge that is absent in DFT$+U$~\cite{Pestka2025} (red box in Fig.~\ref{Fig. 1}(b)).
 This observation is particularly intriguing in light of optical and XAS studies, which point toward strong metal--ligand hybridization and a multiconfigurational electronic structure in NiPS$_3$, resembling that of other correlated nickel compounds \cite{PhysRevB.30.957}.

 In this work, we combine high-resolution $\mu$-ARPES with DFT$+U$ and an exact diagonalization (ED) \cite{PhysRevB.85.165113,WANG2019151} treatment of the NiS$_6$ octahedron [see Fig.~\ref{Fig. 1}(a)] to clarify this issue.
-Our ARPES measurements reveal a reproducible, weakly dispersive feature at the top of the valence band that does not appear in mean-field calculations and persists across the antiferromagnetic–paramagnetic transition \cite{Pestka2025}.
-Considering the full set of experimental conditions together with the theoretical modeling, we find that the behavior of this feature is explained as a multiplet final-state transition involving hybridized $d^7$ and locally entangled $d^8\underline{L}$~\footnote{i.e. 8 electrons in the nickel $3d$ shell and one ligand hole} configurations.
-We rule out alternative scenarios such as surface states, defect levels, collective loss features and magnetically dressed quasiparticles leading us to the multiplet-based interpretation supported by the ED calculations that capture the overall experimental situation in a plausible manner.
+Our ARPES measurements reveal a reproducible, weakly dispersive feature at the top of the valence band that does not appear in mean-field calculations, persists across the antiferromagnetic–paramagnetic transition and shows a nearly identical dispersion as the upper valence band.
+Considering the full set of experimental conditions together with the theoretical modeling, we find that the behavior of this feature can be explained as a multiplet final-state transition involving hybridized $d^7$ and locally entangled $d^8\underline{L}$~\footnote{i.e. 8 electrons in the nickel $3d$ shell and one ligand hole} configurations.
+We rule out alternative scenarios such as surface states, defect levels, collective loss features and magnetically dressed quasiparticles leading us to the multiplet-based interpretation.